Radix-Obsidian/ShepStack/shepstack/CONTRIBUTING.md

-# Contributing to Shep
+# Contributing to ShepLang

-We love contributions!
-Whether it's bug reports, feature requests, or code contributions, we appreciate your help in making Shep better.
+We welcome contributions to the ShepLang compiler and toolchain!
+Whether it's bug fixes, new features, or documentation improvements.

 ## Getting Started